leaf-ai/studio-go-runner/docs/interface.md

 The bucket identifies the cloud providers storage service bucket.
 This value is not used when the go runner is running tasks.
 This value is used by the python runner for configurations where the StudioML client is being run in proximoity to a StudioML configuration file.

+### experiment ↠ artifacts ↠ [label] ↠ credentials

+This block is used to transport credentials for accessing the [label] artifact and can contain platform specific credential information.

+### experiment ↠ artifacts ↠ [label] ↠ credentials ↠ user

+The user name that is to be used to access the resource.
+User name password combinations can be used for file transfer protocols.

+### experiment ↠ artifacts ↠ [label] ↠ credentials ↠ password

+The password that is to be used to access the resource.
+User name password combinations can be used for file transfer protocols.

+### experiment ↠ artifacts ↠ [label] ↠ credentials ↠ jwt

+For some transports JWT bearer style tokens can be used.
+These transports are typically used in commercial solutions leveraging proprietary runners.

+### experiment ↠ artifacts ↠ [label] ↠ credentials ↠ access_key

+AWS blob stores and other services support access via an access key and secret access key both of which can be specified in the credentials block.

+### experiment ↠ artifacts ↠ [label] ↠ credentials ↠ secret_access_key

+AWS blob stores and other services support access via an access key and secret access key both of which can be specified in the credentials block.

 ### experiment ↠ artifacts ↠ [label] ↠ key

 The key identifies the cloud providers storage service key value for the artifact.
 This value is not used when the go runner is running tasks.
 This value is used by the python runner for configurations where the StudioML client is being run in proxiomity to a StudioML configuration file.